-Phoenix Design Week has been a fantastic investment for many design careers.
-Here's how to win your boss’ stamp of approval.
+PHXDW has been a fantastic investment for many design careers.
+Here's how to get your boss on board.

-The Method + Madness Conference—and Phoenix Design Week as a whole—is full of hands-on workshops and actionable insights, making it a worthy investment for designers and other creative professionals.
-Hoping your company will help you attend?
-Here’s what to focus on as you make your case.
+PHXDW is full of hands-on workshops and actionable insights, making it a worthy investment for creative professionals.
+If you’re hoping that your company will help you attend, here’s what to focus on as you make your case.

-When writing to or talking with your boss about attending any conference, your goal is to convince him or her of two things.
-First, you want to show that the conference itself is worth going to.
-And then, you must show that you’re the right person to go.
+When writing to or talking with your boss about attending any paid event, your goal is to convince them of two things.
+First, you want to show that the event itself is worth going to and second, you must show that you’re the right person to go.

 To do this, get specific.
-Take a look at the speakers who will be presenting, as well as the other events that will be going on throughout the week.
+Take a look at the event schedule.
 Are there any talks or workshops that closely relate to your work?
-Bonus points if you can match a conference event with a specific project you’re working on.
+Bonus points if you can match an event with a specific project you’re working on.

-Taking the initiative to ask about Phoenix Design Week will demonstrate that you’re plugged into the design industry and you want to participate.
+Taking the initiative to ask about Phoenix Design Week will demonstrate that you’re plugged into the creative industry and you want to participate and grow in your field.
 Your boss will appreciate that you’re looking for opportunities to improve your skills.
-And, it can also be a feather in a company’s cap to be seen as a local design leader by having a presence at this conference.
+It can also be a feather in a company’s cap to be seen as a local design leader by having a presence at multiple events.

-The Method + Madness Conference offers the chance to network with industry leaders, learn from local professionals, and see firsthand what’s coming next in the industry.
-It’ll also leave you with a heavy dose of inspiration to re energize your work.
-You simply can’t get all of that from a few training videos.
+PHXDW offers the chance to network with industry leaders, learn from local professionals, and see first hand what’s coming next in the business.
+It’ll also leave you with a heavy dose of inspiration to re-energize your work.

-- Giving a “lunch and learn” presentation based on one of the sessions you attended
+- Giving a “lunch and learn” presentation based on one of the events you attend

 - Giving a short talk on key industry trends during a morning meeting